 Don't forget to send us your final college transcripts!
-We'll verify that you've successfully completed your most recent term, post important updates to your degree-audit here for AA degree or MnTC completion, and update your class standing to help maximize your financial aid award.
+We'll verify that you've successfully completed your most recent term, post important updates to your degree-audit here for AA (Associate of Arts) degrees or MnTC (Minnesota Transfer Curriculum) completion, and update your class standing to help maximize your financial aid award.
 Students typically cannot register for their 2nd semester of classes here until a final transcript is received by the Admissions Office.

 Attend "Week of Welcome"

 Arrive on campus for Week of Welcome and spend a week meeting other new students, getting to know campus and making a smooth transition to college.
 Participation in this program is strongly encouraged for all new students.
 An abbreviated program for commuter students will also be held in September.